MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 1. Are the FQDNs and ports mentioned in our [documentation](/data-integration/gateway/service-gateway-communication#ports) opened/allowed in your firewall and/or proxy?
 1. If you are using a proxy server in your environment:

-   1. Make sure the proxy server is properly [configured in the Gateway config files](/data-integration/gateway/service-gateway-proxy).
+   1. Make sure the proxy server is properly [configured in the gateway config files](/data-integration/gateway/service-gateway-proxy).
    1. Verify if the [proxy configuration is consistent](/data-integration/gateway/service-gateway-proxy-setup-guide#verify-consistent-proxy-configuration).
    1. Check your proxy logs to check if there are any requests being blocked at the proxy level.
 1. Is your Firewall just allowing the communication on ports 80 and 443?